ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-5. Display the logs of the job run.
+5. Display the logs of the job run by using the [**`ibmcloud ce jobrun logs`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) command.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
-To display the logs of a specific instance of the job run, use the `jobrun get --name keydemo1` command to display details of this job run, including the instances of the job run.
+To display the logs of a specific instance of the job run, use the `--instance` option with the **`jobrun logs`** command.
+If needed, use the **`jobrun get --name keydemo1`** command to display details of this job run, including the instances of the job run.
 Notice in the output that `url` is the only referenced key and that the `name` key is not referenced by the job.

     ```sh
     ibmcloud ce jobrun logs --instance keydemo1-0-0